-Increased Access to Intensive Home and Community-Based Services
+Increased Access to Intensive Home and Community-Based Services (Updated Content)

 As illustrated in the table below, efforts by DBH and the Medicaid/Optum Network to increase the availability and use of Intensive Home and Community-Based Services (IHCBS) have been partially successful.
+IHCBS service use in SFY 2024 was more than double the service use in SFY 2023, increasing by 108 unduplicated service utilizers between SFYs.

-The Optum/Medicaid Network data included in the table and figure below represent unduplicated annual totals.
+NOTE: The Optum/Medicaid Network data included in the table below represents unduplicated annual totals.